Brandon Beach: Role in attempts to overturn the 2020 presidential election

 After Joe Biden won the 2020 presidential election in Georgia, Beach backed attempts to overturn the presidential vote in Georgia over baseless fraud allegations.
 Lt.
 Gov. Geoff Duncan subsequently stripped Beach of his chairmanship of the Transportation Committee.
 In July, 2022, Fulton County prosecutor Fani Willis announced that she had sent a target letter to Beach and two other Republican officials, warning them that they face indictment in connection with their role in the fake electors scheme, which was part of the attempts to overturn the 2020 United States presidential election.
+Beach in turn supported efforts to investigate Willis for having an inappropriate relationship with the special prosecutor she selected.